 2.2.3.1.5.
-Tensile Strength: For machine (length) direction the tensile strength must be not less than 38.3 pounds per inch (6,380 pounds per square inch for a 6 mil material), and for traverse (cross) direction not less than 33.0 pounds per inch (5,500 pounds per square inch for a 6 mil material).
+Tensile Strength: For machine (length) direction the tensile strength must be not less than 38.3 pounds per inch (6,380 pounds per square inch for a 6 mil material), and for traverse (cross)

-5 While bales covered in polyethylene film materials meet requirements for bale loan eligibility, users of polyethylene film packaging materials should be advised that best performance is for use in gins, warehouses and marketing systems which impose limited storage and handling requirements on the bale such as in ginwarehouse shipments which go directly to textile mills or into containers for export.
+containers for export.
 While any packaging material may be damaged, polyethylene film materials are especially subject to damage due to multiple handling, re-concentration or certification, and may be subject to warehouse charges to restore bales to merchantable conditions.